Skip to main content

 • Women returning to demanding athletic training

-• Women planning a next pregnancy in the next 1 to 3 years (real preconception planning starts now)
+• Women planning a next pregnancy in the next 1 to 3 years (preconception planning starts now)

 • Women without an established primary care doctor

-If you fit any of those, the postpartum primary care relationship is worth getting set up before you deliver, not after.
+If you fit any of those, the postpartum primary care relationship is worth setting up before you deliver rather than after.

-[!IMPORTANT] Most moms feel like they should not "burden" their doctor with what they are noticing.
+Most moms feel like they should not "burden" their doctor with what they are noticing.
 We see this every week in clinic.
-The pattern is: a symptom shows up at week 8, the mom rationalizes it as exhaustion, and it gets significantly worse before she finally messages us at week 14.
-The whole system is set up to make moms feel like asking for help is excessive.
-It is not.
+The pattern is: a symptom shows up at week 8, the mom rationalizes it as exhaustion, and it gets significantly worse before she messages us at week 14.
+The whole system is set up to make moms feel like asking for help is excessive, and it is not.
 If you are not sure, message us and let us tell you whether it warrants a visit.

 Red flags that should never wait for the next scheduled visit

-• Blood pressure repeatedly above 140/90, especially if accompanied by headache, vision changes, or upper-abdominal pain
+• Blood pressure repeatedly above 140/90, particularly if accompanied by headache, vision changes, or upper-abdominal pain

 • Chest pain, shortness of breath, racing heart, or new leg swelling